Last updated: June 2021

 The two lungs are located on either side of the heart, near the backbone.
 The function of the lungs is to transport oxygen from the air to the blood, and carbon dioxide from the blood to the atmosphere.
-These two gases are ‘exchanged' in the alveoli (the thin-walled cells containing air) of the lungs.
+These two gases are ‘exchanged’ across the thin-walled alveolar cells lining the air-sacs of the lungs.

 The evidence that tobacco smoking causes lung cancer is unequivocal.
 Cigarette smoking causes most cases of lung cancer.
-In fact, in populations with prolonged cigarette use, up to 90% of cases of lung cancer are attributable to smoking.
+In fact, in populations with prolonged cigarette use, up to 90% of lung cancer cases are attributable to smoking.6

-In the late 1940s and early 1950s, it became obvious that the increase in lung cancer and lung cancer deaths was real and important.
+By the late 1940s and early 1950s, it became obvious that the increases in lung cancer incidence and deaths were real and important.
 In 1950, two large case–control studies were published, one by Wynder and Graham in the US, and the other by Doll and Hill in the UK.
 Both found a large increase in the risk of lung cancer associated with smoking.
 The British study found that the risk for smokers compared with never smokers was 14-fold higher and the American study found that the risk was seven-fold higher.
 It is noteworthy that while conducting their research, Doll, Hill and Graham, who were all smokers, were doubtful that smoking was a cause of lung cancer.
-Their results provoked much controversy and disbelief, but nevertheless large prospective studies were initiated in Britain (by Doll and Hill) and in the US to investigate the possible link in a manner free of the potential bias in retrospective case–control studies.
+Their results provoked much controversy and disbelief.
+Nevertheless, large prospective cohort studies were initiated in Britain (by Doll and Hill) and in the US (Hammond and Horn) to investigate the possible link, in a manner free of the potential bias in retrospective case–control studies.
 These large studies soon confirmed the relationship between smoking and lung cancer.